 Roadside Stands.
 Roadside stands for sale of agricultural products shall be allowed as farm produce standards regulated under Section 4.7.

 Livestock in RB, R2, B1, CTR, MXD and MXD-C Districts.
 Unless exempt by the Act [4413(d)], or permitted under Section 4.2(E) of these regulations, the raising or harboring of livestock including, but not limited to, horses, cattle, hogs, sheep, goats and poultry, shall be prohibited in RB, R2, B1, CTR, MXD and MXD-C Districts on lots having 40,000 or less square feet.
-On lots in these districts having more than 40,000 square feet, but less than three (3) acres, approval may be granted for this purpose subject to conditional use review by the Board of Adjustment under Section 5.7 and the following:
+On lots in these districts having more than 40,000 square feet, but less than three (3) acres, approval may be granted for this purpose subject to conditional use review by the DRB under Section 5.7 and the following:

 The raising or harboring of livestock in existence prior to the enactment of these Regulations shall be allowed to continue at a level not to exceed the operational size at the time of that enactment.
 If such activity is discontinued for a period of nine (9) months, it will not be allowed to resume.